Všechny případové studie

 Every project requires something a little different.
 It's different for web redesigns, different for ongoing adjustments, different for campaign checks.
 What I like about Freelo is that it's very flexible, while remaining pretty simple to use.
 Even a client's secretary can learn to use it...

 We start with notes, where we describe for example the goals of the project, there are notes from the brief or the initial meeting, we also write down various shared universal information, upload documents such as wireframes, logos, images and so on.
-We also considered a universal note like ”How to work with Freelo and how to continue” and in the end we found that people don't need it.
-The only thing we usually have to tell them is to remember to assign individual tasks, this is not done especially in the beginning when there is only a client and one person on the project.
-In most cases, however, an interesting situation arises pretty soon.
+We also considered a universal note like " ”How to work with Freelo and how to keep going" and in the end we found that people don't need that.
+The only thing we usually have to tell them is to remember to assign individual tasks, something that is not done especially in the beginning when there is only a client and one person on the project.
+In most cases, however, an interesting situation arises quite soon.
 The clients themselves request that we add their other employees to the project and then they start to understand and use the need for assignments.

 Usually, we first agree with the client on what areas we will address.
 For example, for a client we helped move a website from one e-shop system to another and start it up, we created the following To-Do lists: Move the web , Edit graphics , Data Import , and Marketing